×

 Could Baton Rouge be on the cusp of a Fat Tuesday celebration?

-This article was published in the February 2023 issue of 225 magazine.
-A version of this story was originally published in 225 Daily in March 2022.
-It was updated to include information about Krewe of Shenandoah in 2024.
+This article was originally reported in February 2023 and March 2022.
+It has been updated to include information about the Krewe of Shenandoah’s launch in 2024.

 Despite New Orleans’ and Acadiana’s unique traditions on Fat Tuesday, Baton Rouge’s Carnival celebrations are over by Mardi Gras Day.
 Why?